suvanbalu/suvanbalu/README.md

 **suvanbalu/suvanbalu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Data Analysis
+- 🔭 I’m currently working on Multi-Modal Analysis
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on Backend and ML projects
 - ⚡ Fact: **There are about 700 seperate programming language**